 At the time of this writing. the poker room is closed on Mondays and Tuesdays.

 Lakes Region Casino Poker Room Comfort

-The large room and high ceilings gave the feel of fresh air flow.
-Air conditioning, as with most poker rooms, was working a little too well.
+The large room and high ceilings give the feel of fresh air flow.
+Air conditioning, as with most poker rooms, was working a little too well the day we visited.
 The lighting was very good, not too bright to be glaring, but enough to see your cards well.
 There were two medium sized TVs on one wall and a row of small TVs on another.
 No large screen TVs as some other rooms have.

 One notable downside to the Lakes Region Casino was that the cell reception is terrible in the mountains, and the room’s wifi is spotty at best.

 Poker Room Staff